LazyDuchess/LD-CrewBoom/README.md

 ## Features
 * Stubbed Dynamic Bones scripts are included.
+* Bundle names are editable and author name prefixed to avoid conflicts.
 * GUIDs for custom characters are editable and stay the same unless changed.
 This allows you to update custom characters without generating a new GUID each time.
 * Quality of Life improvements.
 * Customizable recreations of BRC shaders are included.
 These can be used in place of the Game Shaders.